 All copper installations in new buildings on campus will be completed using products from a manufacturer on the approved list.
-All cabling and components will be certified Category 6A / Class Ea and will meet all requirements listed Section 2.2-C. b.
+All cabling and components will be certified Category 6A / Class E_A and will meet all requirements listed Section 2.2-C.

+b.
 Existing Building

 In cases where vendors install cabling in existing IDFs, installers shall use open ports on existing category 6 patch panels.
 The warranty requirement listed in section 2.1-A will apply to these installations.
 This will require vendors to be certified installers for the existing components in the IDF.
-If there are no open ports, not enough ports to complete the job, the existing patch panel is not category 6, or the installer is not a certified installer of the existing components, the contractor will use a Leviton QuickPort patch panel, (Model number 49255-H48) or equivalent that has been viewed, tested and approved by Network Development and Engineering staff.
+If there are no open ports, not enough ports to complete the job, the existing patch panel is not category 6, or the installer is not a certified installer of the existing components, the contractor will use a Leviton QuickPort patch panel (Model number 49255-H48), Siemon MAX Copper patch panel (Model number MX-PNL-48K), or equivalent that has been viewed, tested and approved by Network Development and Engineering staff.
 The installer shall use authorized products that they are certified to install from a manufacturer on the approved list in Appendix A6.